 How OS patch management works

 To use the OS patch management feature, you must set up the OS Config API and install the OS Config agent.
 For detailed instructions, see Setting up VM Manager.
-The OS Configuration service enables patch management in your environment while the OS Configuration agent uses the update mechanism for each operating system to apply patches.
+The OS Config service enables patch management in your environment while the OS Config agent uses the update mechanism for each operating system to apply patches.
 Updates are pulled from the package repositories (otherwise called the distribution source package) or a local repository for the operating system.

 - Google recommends hosting your own local repository or a Windows Server Update Service for full control over the patch baseline.